giovanniligato/IoT-Project/Documentation/Documentation.md

 \begin{figure}[!htb]
     \centering
     \includegraphics[width=0.95\textwidth]{Resources/"architecture.png"}
     \caption{The VoltVault system architecture diagram illustrates the integration of various sensors and control mechanisms within a wireless sensor network (WSN).
-Key components include movement sensors, CO sensors, temperature and humidity sensors, an HVAC system with a machine learning model, a border router for internet connectivity, a user application for remote control, a cloud application for data storage and node registration, and Grafana for data visualization.}
+Key components include movement sensor, CO sensor, temperature and humidity sensor, an HVAC system with a machine learning model, a border router for internet connectivity, a user application for remote control, a cloud application for data storage and node registration, and Grafana for data visualization.}
     \label{fig:architecture}
 \end{figure}